Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/troubleshooting.md

 ![Session Invalidated dialog](/Images/360_invalid_mapper.png)

-The organization administrator must edit the Identity Provider configuration value in the Dashboard from the **Action** menu.
+The organization administrator must edit the Identity Provider configuration value from the **Action** menu.
 When the changes are saved, the configured email recipient will receive a new verification email since the previous one is no longer valid.

 Another situation that will generate the **Session Invalidated** message is when the user has an active session but the organization administrator configures a new Identity Provider, which is confirmed.
 After the domain ownership is confirmed, all other users whose accounts are on that domain will be logged out and shown this message.